En

 Diatoms single-celled algae

-Coloured scanning electron micrograph (SEM) of a fractured bile duct. — Stock Photo
+Horse chestnut leaf.
+Coloured scanning electron micrograph (SEM) of the underside of a horse chestnut leaf (Aesculus hippocastanum) Numerous hairs (trichomes) cover the surface — Stock Photo

 Company